 King George Square

-King George Square offers a range of spaces suitable for corporate events, product launches, civic ceremonies, festivals, concerts and exhibitions.
+King George Square offers a range of spaces.
+These are suitable for corporate events, product launches, civic ceremonies, festivals, concerts and exhibitions.

-Located adjacent to Brisbane City Hall and with over 3000 square metres of useable space, King George Square makes an ideal outdoor venue for Brisbane-based events and functions.
+Adjacent to Brisbane City Hall, there is over 3000 square metres of useable space.
+This makes an ideal outdoor venue for events and functions.

-To book King George Square for events, contact the City Hall venue operator, Epicure.
+You can book an event by contacting the City Hall venue operator, Epicure.

-Community groups can apply for additional assistance with venue hire costs from the Lord Mayor's City Hall and King George Square Community Service Obigation Funding via the City Hall and King George Square online application.
-Ensure that you have already received a quote from Epicure before filling out this form.
+Community groups can apply for assistance with hire costs by completing a City Hall and King George Square online application.
+Ensure you have received a quote from Epicure before completing this form.

 Light up King George Square

 Find out about lighting up City Hall and King George Square.

 Council requires a permit for vehicle access for works in King George Square.
 Vehicles with a Combined Gross Vehicle Maximum (CGVM) of less than four tonnes are permitted access from: